farrelleoin93/12-acres-beer/README.md

 **Home**

 - The home page has a visually appealing hero image of pints of beer, this gives the user a strong hint as to what kind of website they have visited.
-It also has a welcoming message and a button that links the user to the beers page.
+It also has a welcoming message and a "Shop" button that links the user to the beers page.
 - The user can also find out a bit more about 12 Acres directly underneath the hero image by reading about how the beer is made and also by viewing images of the employees of 12 Acres.

 **Beers**

 - By default all beers are displayed on the beers page.
-- The user can filter the beers by types of beer (ale, lager etc) by using the buttons at the top of the page.
+- The user can filter the beers by types of beer (ale, lager and stout) by using the buttons at the top of the page.
-- information about each beer is displayed in the form of cards.
+- Information about each beer is displayed in the form of cards.
 This information consists of an image, name, price and average rating.

 **Beer details**